ray-project/ray/doc/source/data/dataset-internals.rst

    ctx.execution_options.preserve_order = True

 To enable deterministic execution, set the above to True.
 This may decrease performance, but will ensure block ordering is preserved through execution.
-This flag defaults to True in Ray 2.3 but False in the nightly builds
+This flag defaults to True in Ray 2.3 but False in releases later.

 Actor Locality Optimization (ML inference use case)
 ---------------------------------------------------